glaciers-in-archives/snowman/README.md

 ### Static files with templates

-If you want to use layouts and templates within a static file, you'll need to create a view and a template for it—but in the view configuration you should exclude the `query` option.
+If you want to use layouts and templates within a static file, you'll need to create a view and a template for it, but in the view configuration you should exclude the `query` option.

 ### Built-in template functions